 Many of Castle’s most successful programs are focused on preventive medicine and the promotion of healthy life habits.
 Castle’s Wellness and Lifestyle Medicine Center, the Performance and Rehabilitation Centers in Kailua and Kāne‘ohe, the employee wellness program, and Castle’s vegetarian cafeteria, The Bistro, all support this mission.

 In addition, Castle Medical Center offeres a team approach to weight loss surgery in Hawai‘i with its Surgical Weight Loss Institute.
 In this program, patients work closely not only with a surgeon, but with an entire team of dedicated weight loss professionals.

-The most recent major physical project to be completed at Castle has been the total renovation of our Birth Center, now the Vera Zilber Birth Center.
-More than 800 babies a year are now delivered at Castle, and thanks to a generous gift from the Joseph and Vera Zilber Foundation, Castle now has a beautiful new facility in which families can receive the personalized care and enjoy the comfort they seek when a new member of the family is arriving.
+A recent major physical project to be completed at Castle has been the total renovation of our Birth Center, now the Vera Zilber Birth Center.
+More than 1,100 babies a year are now delivered at Castle, and thanks to a generous gift from the Joseph and Vera Zilber Foundation, Castle now has a beautiful new facility in which families can receive the personalized care and enjoy the comfort they seek when a new member of the family is arriving.

-Besides all the medical services available at Castle, a wide range of classes and programs have been developed to meet the community’s health needs: birthing classes, infant care classes, vegetarian cooking classes, nutritional counseling, lifestyle weight management, surgical weight losss seminars, smoking cessation courses, and aerobics and exercise classes.
+Besides all the medical services available at Castle, a wide range of classes and programs have been developed to meet the community’s health needs: birthing classes, infant care classes, vegetarian cooking classes, nutritional counseling, lifestyle weight management, surgical weight loss seminars, smoking cessation counseling, and aerobics and exercise classes.
 Free seminars are also provided to the public, sometimes with nationally known speakers, on a variety of topics, such as nutrition, advances in medicine, and spiritual wellness.
-Also free are our support groups on caregiving, bereavement, cancer, Parkinson’s disease, and smoking cessation.
+Also free are our support groups on caregiving, Alzheimer’s disease, bereavement, mental illness, Parkinson’s disease, and smoking cessation.